Total Nonstop Action Wrestling: Partnerships

 On March 2, 2014, TNA collaborated with Wrestle-1 in producing the Kaisen: Outbreak supershow in Tokyo, Japan, where three TNA championships were defended.
 In May 2015, it was reported that the relationship between TNA and Wrestle-1 had ended.
 Since 2015, the promotion has had a working agreement with Mexico's Lucha Libre AAA Worldwide (AAA) and in 2018, announced a partnership with the AAA-affiliated Lucha Underground, allowing their wrestlers from the show to appear for Impact on a regular basis.
 In April 2018, the two promotions held Impact vs Lucha Underground from WrestleCon in New Orleans to a sell out crowd.
 On November 26, 2023, Impact and partner promotion Lucha Libre AAA Worldwide (AAA), co-promoted the Ultra Clash supershow in the Monterrey, Mexico area, marking Impact's first show in Mexico since 2019.

 Since 2018, Impact has established working relationships with a number of promotions to co-promote house shows, Twitch specials, the final Impact One Night Only events, and Impact Plus Monthly Specials.
-These promotions include, Future Stars of Wrestling, Smash Wrestling, AML Wrestling, Superkick'd, Border City Wrestling, WrestleCade, Rocky Mountain Pro, Rockstar Pro Wrestling, Wrestlepro, Wrestling Revolver, RISE, Destiny Wrestling, Big Time Wrestling (California), DEFY Wrestling and House of Hardcore.
+These promotions include, Future Stars of Wrestling, Smash Wrestling, AML Wrestling, Superkick'd, Border City Wrestling, WrestleCade, Rocky Mountain Pro, Rockstar Pro Wrestling, WrestlePro, Wrestling Revolver, RISE, Destiny Wrestling, Big Time Wrestling, DEFY Wrestling and House of Hardcore.
 Impact Wrestling would begin a partnership with All Elite Wrestling (AEW) in December 2020, with its wrestlers and titles appearing on Impact programming.
 In October 2021, the working relationship between Impact and AEW quietly ended following Bound for Glory.

 On the January 7, 2022, episode of SmackDown, it was announced that Knockouts Champion Mickie James would enter the 2022 Royal Rumble match.
 Both WWE's official Twitter account and Impact's website confirmed this soon after, with the former recognizing James as an Impact champion.
 Two years later, Knockouts Champion Jordynne Grace would enter in the Royal Rumble.
 In 2024, TNA and WWE began a wider talent exchange, with several TNA wrestlers appearing on WWE's NXT brand, and NXT wrestlers making periodic appearances at TNA events.
 On January 16, 2025, WWE announced a multi-year partnership with TNA that allows NXT wrestlers and TNA wrestlers to appear in NXT shows, TNA iMPACT!, select WWE Premium Live Events, and TNA pay-per-views.